kunhwiko/concepts/cloud/kubernetes/H-network-part-2.md

 ##### CNI Plugin
 ```
 CNI plugin is responsible for:
-  * Add network interface to network namespaces and bridge the container to the host via a VETH pair.
+  * Add network interface to network namespaces created by CRIs and bridge the container to the host via a VETH pair.
   * Assign unique IP addresses to CNI containers (e.g. pods for Kubernetes) via an IP Address Management (IPAM) plugin.
   * Set up routes and take care of routing logic.